Hemiandrus focalis: Diet

 Hemiandrus focalis is one of the Hemiandrus species that has an omnivorous diet.
 Omnivorous ground wētā such as H. maia are found to consume fruits, seeds and other invertebrates.

-Mating and Breeding
+Mating and breeding

 Hemiandrus focalis lay their eggs in the ground similar to the suborder Ensifera.
 The long ovipositors in the females suggest that they do not have maternal care.
 This species may take three years to reach maturity.

 Nuptial gifting occurs in Hemiandrus species where the male attaches a spermatophylax with the sperm ampulla onto the female when mating.
 Although the mating process of the H. focalis has not be recorded specifically, Hemiandrus species with long ovipositors have been recorded to have a spermatophylax attached to the sperm ampulla.

 Conservation

-This species is classified as "not threatened" by the New Zealand Department of Conservation in 2014.
-Ground wētā are important as they are part of the diet of native kiwi They are also eaten by introduced mammals in New Zealand such as hedgehogs and stoats.
+Under the New Zealand Threat Classification System, this species is listed as "Not Threatened".
+Ground wētā are important as they are part of the diet of native kiwi.
+They are also eaten by introduced mammals in New Zealand such as hedgehogs and stoats.